PyExplorer/habr_nouns/README.md

 ==

 Parse n pages of the general feed of habr.com,  pull out the headings and dates of the articles from them.
-Put all nouns in a normal form and output the three most popular nouns for each week.
+Put all nouns in a normal form and output the most popular nouns for each week.

 Example
 --